mjenda/ESPHomeRoombaComponent/README.md

-# Unsupported

-Due to a botched surgery, I no longer have a Roomba 650.
-Leaving it for for future DIYers.

 # Roomba Component for ESPHome

 A barebones bit of glue between ESPHome and Mike McCauley's Roomba library that enables control of a Roomba 650 via MQTT.